The ability to communicate is an essential life skill. It’s how children make friends, do well in school, and later succeed in the workplace.

 We believe that a relationship between a child and their therapist doesn’t end at the last session.

 While we work hard to establish a great rapport and relationships with every child we work with, we also pride ourselves on what happens AFTER the sessions.
-In addition to therapy services, we also provide Kindergarten Readiness and various Reading Programs.
+In addition to therapy services, we also provide Oromyofunctional Therapy Programs, Finger and Thumb Sucking Programs, and Pacifier Cessation Programs.
 It is our privilege to be able to step alongside your family in the greater journey.